Dasharo/docs/docs/variants/qemu_q35/development.md

 ## Useful Tips for modifying the changes in .DSC & .FDF

-### Follow below steps, to rebuild the firmware image and experiments with features
+### Follow the steps below to rebuild firmware image & experiment with the features

 + If any code is added to C file or any library functions are invoked in other files, rebuild the OVMF image with the following command.